 - The European and International dimension

 We aim to achieve a broad and balanced curriculum to which every child is entitled.
 The curriculum introduced in September 2014 contains the following subjects: Maths, English, Science, Computing, R.E., History, Geography, Music, Art, Design Technology, P.E and French and Spanish.
 We ensure that Personal, Social and Health Education along with Environmental Education and Citizenship is addressed to develop the whole child.
-Through our high profile on the European and International dimension, we are able to ensure that the children develop their understanding of a multi-cultural world and better prepare them for their future lives.
+Through our Erasmus work, we support the children's understanding of a multi-cultural world and better prepare them for their future lives.
 We deliver some of these subjects discretely and some within topic work.
-The use of the International Primary Curriculum for the delivery of the foundation subjects, offers a good platform on which we can ensure coverage and an interesting approach for your children.

 FOUNDATION AND KEY STAGE ONE

 This includes children in Reception (Foundation), Year 1 and 2.
 We aim to offer an environment and teaching which support the needs of the children as they progress from starting school to the end of Year 2.
-We provide a balance of play-based and practical learning, and more formal learning, all based around interesting topics, usually from the International Primary Curriculum (IPC).
+We provide a balance of play-based and practical learning, and more formal learning, all based around interesting topics.

 We value highly the contribution parents make to their child’s education and have an open-door policy, which means we wish to be informed of any concerns as they occur.
 We will also inform you about the work being done and activities taking place along with any special achievements or concerns that we have.
 Working together is very important to ensuring the best educational experience for your child.

 At Ash School, we aim for a gradual introduction which supports the children as they adjust to full-time school.
 Children start school in the September following their fourth birthday.